 About to submit a car insurance claim?
 Here's what to know to make the process a whole lot easier.

-When you take out a new car insurance policy, it’s important to familiarise yourself with the claims process so you know how to go about using your policy if needed.
-Being involved in a car accident or having your car stolen can be a stressful time so knowing how the claims process works beforehand can make the ordeal all the more easier to deal with.
+Being involved in a car accident or having your car stolen can be a stressful time.
+Knowing how the claims process works beforehand then, can make the ordeal so much easier to deal with.

-This review will explore how to prepare for your car insurance claim and the steps to take immediately following the event to ensure the claims process runs as smoothly as possible.
+This review will explore how car insurance works, how to claim, what to do if you're not at fault, process times and the steps to take following the event to ensure the claims process runs as smoothly as possible.